roadrunner-server/docs/grpc/interceptors.md

 ## Execution order

-RoadRunner applies configured interceptors in reverse order from the config list.
+RoadRunner applies configured interceptors in the same order as the config list.

 Example: